bisqwit/crt-filter/README.md

 Generally that would be the same as the vertical resolution of the source video, but that is not a requirement.

-The number of horizontal pixels simulated is hard-coded at 640.
+* The number of horizontal pixels simulated is hard-coded at 640.
+* The number of vertical pixels simulated is hard-coded at 400.
+* The simulated cell geometry is hardcoded as:
+  * Red cell is 2 pixels of red and 1 pixel of black
+  * Green cell is 2 pixels of green and 1 pixel of black
+  * Blue cell is 2 pixels of blue and 2 pixels of black
+  * Each cell is 5 pixels tall followed by 1 pixel of black
+  * Successive columns are 3 pixels apart vertically

 ## Screenshots